Yogurt is a commonly used dairy product that contains lively cultures. If you bought yogurt and haven’t used it in one or two weeks, it’s still good.

 If your unopened yogurt has passed the expiry date on the label, then you should discard it.
 If you’ve already opened your yogurt, on the other hand, expect it to last a week in the refrigerator.

 How To Tell If Your Yogurt Is Off

 Your senses can help you in testing yogurt for usability with the help of the following key signs:

 - Taste change: If your yogurt tastes sour or funny, then it’s high time you discard it.
 Even so, it smells okay.

-- Unusual smell: You can also give the yogurt a good sniff to get the measure of it.
+- Unusual smell: You can also give the yogurt a good sniff.
 If it smells sour or stale, then getting rid of the yogurt will be a good idea.

 - Look for mold, liquid, and discolorations: If you see any of these signs, play it safe and chuck your yogurt.
 Don’t be tempted to spoon out the bad part – because yogurt is liquid, bacteria spreads through it fast.

-- Change in texture: Curdling should be a sign enough for you to get rid of the yogurt.
+- Change in texture: Curdling should be enough of a sign for you to get rid of the yogurt.
 Hence, any extra texture on the creamy and smooth yogurt should indicate that it is past its prime.